LibreGuard-Developer/libreguard-vpn-android/ANDROID_LOAD_LATENCY_INTEGRATION.md

 1. Build and run the app
 2. Navigate to Server List screen
-3. Observe that latency values appear next to each server (not just "...")
+3. Latency values should appear next to each server
-4. Values should be realistic (e.g., 20-200ms depending on distance)
+4. Values should be realistic (20-200ms depending on distance)

 ### Test Load Display

-1. Ensure ManagementPanel is running and receiving load reports
+1. Ensure ManagementPanel can reach Prometheus (10.200.0.1:9090)
-2. Build and run the app
-3. Navigate to Server List screen
-4. Load percentages should show real values instead of random numbers
+2. Load percentages should show real values instead of random numbers
-5. Load bars should reflect actual server load

 ### Verify Ping Endpoint

-Test manually from Android device:
 ```bash
 adb shell curl http://<server-ip>:5001/ping
 # Should return: {"pong":true,"timestamp":1703868000000}